Codecademy/docs/content/c-sharp/concepts/interfaces/interfaces.md

   - 'paths/computer-science'
 ---

 An **interface** in C# is a contract that defines a set of methods, properties, events, and indexers that a class or struct must implement.
 Interfaces cannot be instantiated directly, but they can be implemented by classes and structs.
-They are used to achieve abstraction and polymorphism in C#.
+They are one of several tools for implementing object-oriented design in C#.

 ### Syntax